slatedb/slatedb/rfcs/0005-range-queries.md

 ### Memory Usage

 In addition to the checkpoint, a range scan may hold references to records in unflushed WALs or memtables.
-Rather than retaining references to these tables for the full duration of the query, we can filter the set of records within the query's range.
-As new records are returned, previous ones fall out of scope and may be cleaned up.
-This makes sense for bounded queries where the number of matching keys within the WAL or memtables may be low.
-For an unbounded query, we may prefer to hold a reference to the full table.
+A potential optimization is to pre-merge these tables in order to filter the records within the scan range.
+This can be useful when targeting a small range of keys with the scan.
+This is left for future work.

 Iterators will use prefetching to improve performance.
 Internally, this is already implemented by `SstIterator`.
 Users can influence prefetching to improve